Karwa Chauth – Puja Vidhi and Mantra

 नमः शिवाय शर्वाण्यै सौभाग्यं सन्ततिं शुभाम। प्रयच्छ भक्तियुक्तानां नारीणां हरवल्लभे।।

 After praying offer the bhog of Laddo made of ghee, wheat flour, and raw sugar.
-When the moon appears, women will pray and offer water (arghya) from the earthen pot(karwa).
-With worshipping moon fast culminates and women break their fast by drinking water.
+When the moon appears, women pray and read karwachauth vrat katha and offer water (arghya) from the earthen pot(karwa).
+With worshiping moon fast culminates and women break their fast by drinking water.
 In Punjab after sighting moon with the sieve, they also see their husband through the sieve and open their fast by drinking water from their husband’s hand.